Equipment Manuals, Manufacturer Directives, and Field Compliance

 Training and Access to Information

-Training should match the equipment and work.
-General experience operating one type of machine does not automatically qualify a worker for a different model, attachment, or site condition.
-Operators should understand controls, blind spots, stability limits, inspection points, alarms, load charts, emergency lowering, shutdown, refueling, battery charging, and communication rules.
-Supervisors should know enough to recognize unsafe setup and stop questionable use.
+Training must match the equipment and the work.
+Experience on one machine does not qualify a worker for a different model, attachment, or site condition; powered-industrial-truck training (1910.178(l)) and aerial-lift training are equipment-specific.
+Operators must understand controls, blind spots, stability limits, inspection points, alarms, load charts, emergency lowering, shutdown, refueling, and communication rules.
+Supervisors must recognize unsafe setup and stop questionable use.
+Manuals and load charts must be accessible where decisions are made (cab, job box, rental packet, or approved digital system).
+If no one can produce the manual, safe use cannot be verified.
+When field practice conflicts with the manual, the safest exam answer is to pause the task, hold interim controls, and obtain proper direction.

 Test Your Knowledge